- Practice Areas

 If you do not want to give equal ownership rights to someone during your life, but want them to receive the property after your death, you can file a Transfer on Death designation.
-This is document that says that you own the property, and that on your death, the property will go to the person(s) named.
+This is a document that says that you own the property, and that on your death, the property will go to the person(s) named.
 You can revoke or change the beneficiary at any time.
 Upon your death, the beneficiary needs only to record an affidavit and title will be vested in the beneficiary’s name.

 A Transfer of Death Designation is not without its own set of issues:

 If you do not own the property at the time of your death, but instead the property is owned by a Trust, it is not subject to probate.
 Difficulties in selling the property may also be resolved because the trustee alone has the power to sell the real estate, can determine the terms of sale, and can sign the deed.